sftpgo/docs/docs/dynamic-user-mod.md

+---
+description: "Dynamically create or modify SFTPGo users before login using external programs or HTTP hooks for just-in-time provisioning."
+---

 # Dynamic user creation or modification

 Dynamic user creation or modification is supported via an external program or an HTTP URL that can be invoked just before the user login.